TheVaffel/desktop-draw/README.md

 ## Usage

-To use as default background (that is - replace what would normally be your default bacground): Put the executable (or a shortcut to it) in the startup folder, which can be found with `Win`+`R` and then typing `shell:startup`
+To use as default background (that is - replace what would normally be your default background): Put the executable (or a shortcut to it) in the startup folder, which can be found with `Win`+`R` and then typing `shell:startup`